 Fall Schedule - Registration opens this summer

 Hardscaping Basics for Patios and Retaining Walls - Chris Enroth - September 15th at 1:30 p.m.
-Central Standard
+Central Time

 Do you have a vision of a retaining wall or patio in your yard, but aren’t quite sure where to start?
 Hardscape installation can cost thousands of dollars and many homeowners are turning to DIY to save some money.
 However, there is a lot to know about proper hardscape installation methods.
 Join University of Illinois Extension Horticulture Educator, Chris Enroth, as he talks about the basics of modular patio paver and retaining wall installation.

 Creating a Bottle Terrarium – Bruce Black - October 13th at 1:30 p.m.
-Central Standard
+Central Time

 Explore the enclosed world of bottle terrariums, self-contained plant environments within glass.
 Join Horticulture Educator, Bruce J. Black, to explore terrariums, their needs and how to create a bottle version of a terrarium.

 History of Forest Pest Outbreaks in North America – Ryan Pankau - November 17th at 1:30 p.m.
-Central Standard
+Central Time

 North America has a history of exotic pests that extirpate individual tree species, with Emerald Ash Borer serving as our modern example.
 In our current, ever-globalizing society there is significant risk for future outbreaks that may impact our trees from the urban forest to our woodlands.
 Join University of Illinois Extension Horticulture Educator Ryan Pankau as he examines past outbreaks on our continent to compare what we have learned historically with the current pests threatening our native trees.